The Determined Learner’s Guide to Advanced Language Lessons

 Why not pop in a foreign language film on DVD?
 Maybe search Netflix for a comedy?
 Chilling with good movies is an excellent way to bring advanced language learning into everyday life.

-Turn off the subtitles and make your brain work.
+Turn off the subtitles on videos and movies to make your brain work.
 Films in your target language force acquisition of conversational skills, as those let-me-think-about-that moments get your brain working overtime.
 And that can be missing from other types of study.
 Not to mention, they’re entertaining!

 Online radio is another method for bringing language into your home—and your mind.
 Try searching this collection of online radio in foreign languages from Omniglot.
 The content will bring a bit of culture into your learning adventure.
 Broadcasts will be current, so you’ll hear relevant topics delivered in authentic voices.